-On or about April 26, 2017, Ronald Morrow filed a shareholder derivative lawsuit on behalf of NewLink in the Court for the Southern District of NY, against NewLink's former Chief Executive Officer Charles J. Link, Jr., NewLink's former Chief Medical Officer and President Nicholas Vahanian, and NewLink directors Thomas A. Raffin, Joseph Saluri, Ernest J. Talarico, III, Paul R. Edick, Paolo Pucci, and Lota S. Zoth (collectively, the "Morrow Defendants"), captioned Morrow v.
+On or about April 26, 2017, Ronald Morrow filed a shareholder derivative lawsuit on behalf of the Company in the Court for the Southern District of NY, against the Company's former Chief Executive Officer Charles J. Link, Jr., the Company's former Chief Medical Officer and President Nicholas Vahanian, and the Company directors Thomas A. Raffin, Joseph Saluri, Ernest J. Talarico, III, Paul R. Edick, Paolo Pucci, and Lota S. Zoth (collectively, the "Morrow Defendants"), captioned Morrow v.
 Link., et al., Case 1:17-cv-03039 (the "Morrow Action").
-The complaint alleges that the Morrow Defendants caused NewLink to issue false statements in its 2016 proxy statement regarding risk management and compensation matters in violation of federal securities law.
-The complaint also asserts state law claims against the Morrow Defendants for breaches of fiduciary duties, unjust enrichment, abuse of control, insider trading, gross mismanagement, and corporate waste, alleging that the Morrow Defendants made material misstatements or omissions related to the Phase 2 and 3 trials and efficacy of the product candidate algenpantucel-L, awarded themselves excessive compensation, engaged in illegal insider trading, and grossly mismanaged NewLink.
-The plaintiff does not quantify any alleged damages in the complaint but seeks restitution for damages to NewLink, attorneys' fees, costs, and expenses, as well as an order directing that proposals for strengthening board oversight be put to a vote of NewLink's shareholders.
+The complaint alleges that the Morrow Defendants caused the Company to issue false statements in its 2016 proxy statement regarding risk management and compensation matters in violation of federal securities laws.
+The complaint also asserts state law claims against the Morrow Defendants for breaches of fiduciary duties, unjust enrichment, abuse of control, insider trading, gross mismanagement, and corporate waste, alleging that the Morrow Defendants made material misstatements or omissions related to the Phase 2 and 3 trials and efficacy of the product candidate algenpantucel-L, awarded themselves excessive compensation, engaged in illegal insider trading, and grossly mismanaged the Company.
+The plaintiff does not quantify any alleged damages in the complaint but seeks restitution for damages to the Company, attorneys' fees, costs, and expenses, as well as an order directing that proposals for strengthening board oversight be put to a vote of Company's shareholders.
 The language for such proposals is not specified in the complaint.
-The plaintiff also contemporaneously filed a statement of relatedness, informing the Court for the Southern District of NY that the Morrow Action is related to Abramson v.
-NewLink Genetics Corp., et al., Case 1:16-cv-3545.
+The plaintiff also contemporaneously filed a statement of relatedness, informing the Court for the Southern District of NY that the Morrow Action is related to the Securities Action.
 On May 19, 2017, the plaintiff dismissed the Morrow Action without prejudice.
-Also on May 19, 2017, plaintiffs' counsel in the Morrow Action filed a new shareholder derivative complaint that is substantively identical to the Morrow Action, except that th action is captioned Ely v.
+Also on May 19, 2017, plaintiffs' counsel in the Morrow Action filed a new shareholder derivative complaint that is substantively identical to the Morrow Action, except that the plaintiff is Rickey Ely.
+The latter action is captioned Ely v.
 Link, et al., Case 17-cv-3799 (the "Ely Action").
-By agreement of the parties and order dated June 26, 2017, the Court for the Southern District of NY temporarily stayed the Ely Action until the Securities Action is dismissed or otherwise finally resolved.
-Under the terms of the stay, the plaintiff in the Ely Action had until March 15, 2019 (30 days after dismissal of the Securities Action with prejudice) to file an amended derivative complaint or rest upon the current derivative complaint.
-By further agreement of the parties, dated March 15, 2019, the Ely Action will continue to be stayed pending the outcome of the appeal in the Securities Action.
-If the Securities Action continues to be dismissed in its entirety following its appeal plaintiff in the Ely Action has agreed to withdraw or dismiss the action, with prejudice.
+By agreement of the parties and orders dated June 26, 2017 and March 20, 2019, the Court for the Southern District of NY temporarily stayed the Ely Action until the Securities Action is dismissed or otherwise finally resolved.
 The Company disputes the claims in the Ely Action and intends to defend against them vigorously.